pimoroni/Piano-HAT/examples/README.md

 ## Using `midi-piano.py`

-You'll find the By default the MIDI Piano example supports SunVox and yoshimi:
+By default the MIDI Piano example supports SunVox and yoshimi:

 * Sunvox ( Get it from http://www.warmplace.ru/soft/sunvox/ )
 * Yoshimi ( `sudo apt-get install yoshimi` )